Banner

 6. Q. Is milk vegetarian or nonvegetarian?

-A. Questioner: Just as one should not eat the 'vegetarian' egg, one should not drink the milk of a...
+A. Questioner: Just as the so-called ‘vegetarian’ egg should not be eaten, the milk of a cow should...
 Read More

 7. Q. Does eating meat affect one's spiritual awareness?

-A. Questioner: So is it certain that food does have an effect on the mind?
-Dadashri: Everything is...
+A. Questioner: So food has an effect on the mind, is that also certain?
+Dadashri: All of this is...
 Read More

 8. Q. What is intent-violence?